borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 9/README.md

 - update `self.creature.x` considering the arbitrary speed

-- consider the tiles on the side of the player
+- consider the tiles on the side of the creature

 There is a small difference with respect to the tiles however.
 When the creature finds a pillar or a chasm, the idea is to fix the position of the creature, instead of changing its movement toward the opposite side.
 This is a bit of a judgment call, but is motivated by the fact that the creature should keep its direction toward the chased player.